SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-assessment.md

 ---
-title: Modernization Partner Guidance - Assesment
+title: SharePoint modernization guidance - Assessment
-description: Modernization offerings that partners can use with their customers - assessment step ms.date: 12/06/2019 ms.prod: sharepoint
+description: Modernization offerings that IT Teams and partners can use with their customers - assessment step ms.date: 12/06/2019 ms.prod: sharepoint
 localization_priority: Priority